 You have to sprinkle a few chilly flakes on that, otherwise it just looks like something nasty in a bowl.
 Refried beans are a staple in the mexican kitchen and are the secret glue in every burrito.
 The term refried doesn’t make too much sense to me, so I would rather call it refined or spiced up beans.
-And since I am not able to nicely wrap a burrito, I am spreading the beans on corncrackers instead – for a quick snack.
-You can add the tofu scramble to level up this recipe to a full meal.
-Get creative.
+And since I am not able to nicely wrap a burrito, I am spreading the beans on puffed corn crackers instead – for a quick snack.
+You can add tofu scramble to level up this recipe to a full meal.
+Get creative and mix things up!

 What do you need to make refined beans?